 • to send you statements, new terms & conditions (including changes to this privacy statement), information about changes to the way your account operates and notification of our annual general meeting.

 With your consent:

 • maintain our relationship with you including marketing and market research (if you agree to them).

 We have appropriate security measures in place to prevent personal information from being accidentally lost, used or accessed in an unauthorised way.
 We limit access to your personal information to those who have a genuine need to know it and use it confidentially.
 For more information, view the Credit Reference Agency Information Notice (CRAIN) by clicking the following link: CRAIN

-• to third parties to help us confirm your identity to comply with money laundering legislation
+The following list show who may share limited personal data with: • third parties to help us confirm your identity to comply with money laundering legislation

-• to fraud prevention agencies to help prevent crime or where we suspect fraud;
+• fraud prevention agencies to help prevent crime or where we suspect fraud;

 Where we send your information